Spintronics for image recognition: performance benchmarking via data-driven simulations: Methods

-To assess the generalizability of our implementation of simulated hardware reservoir computing, the training and inference processes described in the previous part are applied on two additional image datasets.
-The first one is the EMNIST-letters dataset: an extension of MNIST to handwritten letters~\cite{cohen2017emnist}.
-It consists of $124,800$ training images and $20,800$ testing images, classified into $26$ classes corresponding to the $26$ letters of the alphabet.
+Our simulated hardware ELM is benchmarked on the MNIST dataset, as well as on two additional image datasets in order to assess its generalizability.
+The first one is the EMNIST-letters dataset: an extension of MNIST to handwritten letters~\cite{cohen2017emnist}, consisting of $124,800$ training images and $20,800$ testing images classified into $26$ classes corresponding to the $26$ letters of the alphabet.
 Each class contains lower and upper case letters.
-The second dataset is Fashion MNIST (FMNIST~\cite{xiao2017fashion}) and is composed of $60,000$ training images and $10,000$ testing images, all extracted from the Zalando website.
-The images are separated into $10$ classes representing clothing items: \{\textit{t-shirt/top}, \textit{trouser}, \textit{pullover}, \textit{dress}, \textit{coat}, \textit{sandal}, \textit{shirt}, \textit{sneaker}, \textit{bag}, \textit{ankle boot}\}.
+The second dataset is FMNIST~\cite{xiao2017fashion} and is composed of $60,000$ training images and $10,000$ testing images, all extracted from the Zalando website.
+These images are separated into $10$ classes representing clothing items: \{\textit{t-shirt/top}, \textit{trouser}, \textit{pullover}, \textit{dress}, \textit{coat}, \textit{sandal}, \textit{shirt}, \textit{sneaker}, \textit{bag}, \textit{ankle boot}\}.

-The performance of our time-multiplexed STVO-based ESN at classifying images from the MNIST, EMNIST-letters and FMNIST datasets will be assessed as follows.
-A STVO-based ESN will be trained with each dataset accordingly to the procedure described in the previous section.
-The number of PCA components selected will be chosen to ensure an explained variance of $80\%$.
-This allows to reduce the dimension of the data from $N_i = 784$ to $N_{f} = 38$ (resp. $N_{f} = 24$) for the EMNIST-letters (resp.
+A STVO-based ELM is simulated and trained for each dataset accordingly to the procedure described in the previous section.
+The number of PCA components selected is chosen to ensure an explained variance of $80\%$ in each training set, allowing to reduce the dimension of the data from $784$ to $38$ (resp. $24$) for the EMNIST-letters (resp.
 FMNIST) dataset.
-The accuracy (\textit{i.e.}, the ratio of correctly classified samples) and the normalized root-mean-square error (NRMSE) defined as in \eq\ref{eq:nrmse}~\cite{lukosevivcius2009reservoir}, with $\mathbf{y}$ the outputs of the ESN and $\mathbf{t}$ the corresponding targets, will be computed during the testing phase of each dataset.
+For each dataset, we compute the test accuracy (\textit{i.e.}, the ratio of correctly classified unseen samples) and the normalized root-mean-square error (NRMSE) defined as in \eq\ref{eq:nrmse}~\cite{lukosevivcius2009reservoir}, with $\mathbf{\hat{y}}$ the output of the ELM, $\mathbf{t}$ the corresponding target, and $\langle\cdot\rangle$ the average operator.

-To decrease the influence of the randomness of $\mathbf{M}$, the metrics will be averaged over $10$ iterations using different randomly generated versions of $\mathbf{M}$.
-The process will be repeated for an increasing number of virtual neurons in the nonlinear layer (\textit{i.e.}, an increasing $N_\theta$).
-This will show the potential of DD-TEA for performing extensive parametric studies and optimizing such hyperparameters.
+The metrics are averaged over $10$ iterations using different randomly generated versions of $\mathbf{M}$, and the whole process is repeated for an increasing number of virtual neurons in the nonlinear layer (\textit{i.e.}, an increasing $N_\theta$).
+This highlights the potential of DD-TEA for performing high-throughput parametric studies for hyperparameter optimization.